Warwick Mall: Early years

-By the early 1980s, the mall expanded and JCPenney had opened as a sixth anchor along the west side of the mall.
+By the early 1980s, the mall expanded and JCPenney opened as a sixth anchor along the west side of the mall.
 Caldor would replace The Outlet Company in 1982.
 This six-anchor arrangement began to negatively affect the mall, however, as it could only have 70 inline stores.
 Rhode Island Mall had gained an edge over Warwick Mall by the late 1980s, with its addition of a food court and more store space.
 In 1990, Peerless vacated its anchor spot.

 1990s

 In 1991, the mall received a major renovation.
 Many of the vintage elements of the mall were removed; and today's arched ceilings and arches at the entrance were added, along with a new fire alarm system.
 The clock existing in the middle of the mall today is a remnant of the old design.
 The renovation also converted the vacant Peerless anchor space into a food court.
 These renovations positioned the mall over the Rhode Island Mall as the dominant mall in the area.

 Rhode Island Mall received a major blow in 1992 after May Department Stores closed its G. Fox & Co. anchor, in favor of its Filene's at Warwick Mall, which it expanded.
 In 1996, the Jordan Marsh was rebranded as a Macy's by Federated Department Stores.
 Woolworth closed in 1997, and its anchor space was then leased by Limited Brands.
 The space was divided among a combined Express, Bath & Body Works, and Structure, which still have their own exterior entrance.
 Caldor went bankrupt in 1999, but Old Navy quickly filled the first level of the anchor spot, with the second floor remaining vacant.
 Also in 1999, the Providence Place Mall opened in nearby Providence; however, the mall saw very little impact from this.